 2. You’re Eating Empty Calories

 In addition to eating too many calories in your daily diet, another reason you may be having trouble with weight loss is that you’re eating empty calories.
-Condiments like most salad dressings, along with things like ketchup and mayonnaise, for example, can add hundreds of extra calories into your daily diet.
+Condiments like most salad dressings, along with things like ketchup and mayonnaise, for example, can add hundreds of extra calories into your daily diet without really adding any nutritional value.

-For example, let’s say you have a salad for lunch.
+For instance, let’s say you have a salad for lunch.
 You may think it’s a low-calorie meal option, but if you’re loading it up with things like dressing and cheese, that can easily turn into a 500+ calorie meal.
-So while you thought you were having a low-calorie dish, you were actually taking in hundreds of extra calories you didn’t consider.
+So while you may think you’re going low-calorie, you’re actually taking in hundreds of extra calories you didn’t consider.

 If you really need to add some extra flavor to your food, consider using condiments like apple cider vinegar or hot sauce which contain minimal amounts of calories.